 The effect is that it can be difficult for lodgers/excluded occupiers to get repairs dealt with or to keep the rent stable.
 However, note that the landlord is still responsible for making sure your home is in a proper condition.

-A landlord who is allowed to rent out a room to a lodger is usually the property owner.
-If this is the case, check your mortgage agreement and check with your mortgage lender.
+A landlord who rents out a room to a lodger is usually the property owner.
+If you are the property owner, you should check your mortgage agreement (if you have a mortgage) to make sure it is not in breach of the terms.
 In most cases, taking in a lodger will not be a problem for homeowners.

-With regards to tenants who wish to take in a lodger, they must be renting out the whole property and have a spare room.
-The tenant must then get permission from the landlord before allowing a lodger to move in to the property.
+Tenants who wish to take in a lodger must rent the property as a whole – and have a spare room.
+They must also get the landlord’s express permission before allowing a lodger to move in to the property.